FAST Future Forum on the Arts

 Creator of Video Pavilion and FAST Future Panelist

 William O’Brien is Assistant Professor of Architectural Design at MIT and principal of an independent design practice in Cambridge, Massachusetts.
-His research and creative practice have been fostered by an interest in the relationships between architecture, technology, landscape, and urbanism with an emphasis on the development of alternative resonances between natural and artificial systems.
-He has taught previously at The University of California Berkeley as a Bernard Maybeck Fellow and was the LeFevre Emerging Practitioner Fellow at the Ohio State University.
-He was also Assistant Professor at The University of Texas at Austin where he taught advanced theory seminars and design studios in the graduate curriculum.
-O’Brien pursued his graduate studies at Harvard University where he was the recipient of the Faculty Design Award.
+His research and creative practice have been fostered by an interest in the relationships between architecture, technology, landscape and urbanism with an emphasis on the development of alternative resonances between natural and artificial systems.
+He has taught previously at the University of California Berkeley as a Bernard Maybeck Fellow and was the LeFevre Emerging Practitioner Fellow at the Ohio State University.
+He was also Assistant Professor at the University of Texas at Austin, where he taught advanced theory seminars and design studios in the graduate curriculum.
+O’Brien pursued his graduate studies at Harvard University, where he was the recipient of the Faculty Design Award.
 He has been named a MacDowell Fellow by the MacDowell Colony in Peterborough, New Hampshire.

 |Dietmar Offenhuber, Panel on New Performance/New Media

 Dietmar Offenhuber has backgrounds in architecture, urban studies and digital media.
 He works on the spatial aspects of cognition, representation and behavior.
-Dietmar holds degrees from TU Vienna and the MIT Media Lab.
+Offenhuber holds degrees from TU Vienna and the MIT Media Lab.
 He was key researcher in the Ars Electronica Futurelab and the Ludwig Boltzmann Institute for Media.Art.Research and taught in the Interface Cultures program as a professor at the Art University Linz.
-Currently he is researching his PhD dissertation in the Senseable City Lab at the Department for Urban Studies and Planning, MIT.
+Currently, he is researching his PhD dissertation in the Senseable City Lab, at the Department for Urban Studies and Planning, MIT.
 His work has been shown, among other places, at ZKM Karlsruhe, Ars Electronica, the Sundance Film Festival, Secession Vienna, the Seoul International Media Art Biennale and Arte Contemporaneo, Madrid.

 |Laurel Smith Pardue, Panel on New Instruments